 “I embarked on the pursuit of harvesting my neighbors’

 memories without knowing what, if anything, would come out of it.
 And here it is: an account of the long, straggly, painful trek of escapees, survivors, refugees, who wandered from Czechoslovakia, Poland, Ukraine, Yugoslavia, Hungary, France, Latvia, Libya, to make their home in our small neighborhood by the sea.
-The stories collected do not twine into a dramatic theme, and yet there is a thread: myself, living as I do in close walking distance of such legends”.
+The stories collected do not twine into a dramatic theme, and yet there is a thread: myself, living as I do in the midst of such legends”.
 V. Arnon.

 (from the back cover of Across the Street and Far Away)